mbrio/react-pipeline/README.md

 );
 ```

-In the example above the the pipeline describes a series of (theoretical) tasks.
+In the example above the pipeline describes a series of (theoretical) tasks.
 The outcome of those tasks are as follows:

 - Create an AWS server and pass it's server context onto it's children (after v2